ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 - **isp-rpi-reporter.service** - Systemd Daemon / Service description file

 ... need to have any mention of `/opt/RPi-Reporter-MQTT2HA-Daemon` changed to your install location **before you can run this script as a service.**

+#### Why are we checking-out the latest release?

+When I'm developing new features I'll work on a different branch thereby not affecting master.
+When they are tested I'll merge the development brach into master.
+However it is much easier to merge pull requests directly into master.
+This action will, for a short period of time, make the **master branch have possibly non-working code**!
+You don't want this version until I've completed my testing of the new version and marked it as a new release.
+The clone gets you all versions while the checkout command moves your installation to the released version so you are running the latest fully tested code.
+YOu can always check the [releases page](https://github.com/ironsheep/RPi-Reporter-MQTT2HA-Daemon/releases) to find out which is the latest.
+This also tells you what changes appeared in each release.

 ## Configuration